chrisgrieser/dotfiles-old/.config/karabiner/README.md

 ## Vim Utilities
 - Modifies `alt + 5/6/8/9` from the German so that it sends `[]{}`, but from the US layout. then, immediately switches back to German layout.
 This enables the use of those keys for vim, e.g. for `dt]`, without ever switching keyboard layout.
 - `Hyper + hjkl` is turned to Arrow Keys for global vim-like navigation (requires Capslock to Hyper Key).
-- Left-click by tapping `alt-left`.
-Useful to focus the frontmost app, after another app's window has been closed, e.g. closing the last finder window.
-- Hide the Cursor by tapping `alt-right`.[^2] Useful for vim emulators that cannot properly hide the cursor, like e.g. Vimium.
+- Focus window & hide cursor[^2] by tapping `alt-left`.
+Useful to focus the frontmost app, after another app's window has been closed, e.g. closing the last finder window; and for vim emulators that cannot properly hide the cursor, like e.g. Vimium.
 - Scroll up/down globally via `alt+j/k`.
 - Press `j` and `f` "simultaneously" to send an enter.